-Everyone's favorite demon, Bill Gates, continues to get his proverbial ass kicked by the U.S. Department of Justice this week after his monopolistic company Microsoft (as if you didn't already know) got well and truly beaten up last week in America's center stage of courtrooms.
+Everyone's favorite demon, Bill Gates, continues to get his proverbial ass kicked by the U.S. Department of Justice this week after his monopolistic company, Microsoft, got well and truly beaten up last week in America's center stage of courtrooms.

 The week before we had heard similar claims of 'playground bullying' from Apple.
 They (Apple) alleged Microsoft had deliberately written code to make Apple's QuickTime multimedia technology appear to not work properly on Windows machines.
 While Netscape alleged that Microsoft made it impossible for users of Internet Explorer 3 to download Netscape 4.
 All of which Microsoft denies.

 The fact remains though, that Bill Gates is attempting to take control of what is potentially the most powerful media on the face of the planet.
 The Microsoft monopoly machine continues to grind its way through internet services day by day showing little concern for the battle behind closed courtroom doors.
 Recently the company bought Link Exchange, a popular advertising banner swap company.
 All this goes on in the background, without it would appear, anyone, noticing or indeed worrying about it.

 The browser war continues to rage with Netscape seemingly introducing yet another version of their Navigator browser, every week, (we're now up to version 4.0.8 or 4.5 depending on which version of Navigator 4 you use!) while Windows users can already use a Beta version of Internet Explorer 5!